 What is Design and Technology?

-Design and Technology (D&T) is a hands-on practical subject where students use their imaginations and problem solving skills to create real-world solutions.
-Students use their mathematical, scientific, computing and artistic skills to analyse a particular scenario and endeavour to find a solution that works best for them.
-In D&T children are encouraged to think outside the box and take risks with the given challenges.
+Design and Technology (D&T) is a hands-on practical subject where pupils use their imaginations and problem solving skills to create real-world solutions.
+Pupils use their mathematical, scientific, computing and artistic skills to analyse a particular scenario and endeavour to find a solution that works best for them.
+In D&T pupils are encouraged to think outside the box and take risks with the given challenges.

 At Flora Gardens we endeavour to promote the same problem solving and real-world thinking across all domains and not just in specified D&T lessons.

-In Year 4, students were recently tasked with designing a Celtic village during a History lesson.
-Students (and teachers) incorporated true facts (such as what building materials were available during the Iron Age) as well as imagination to create a theoretical village plan that would withstand a Roman invasion.
+In Year 4, pupils were recently tasked with designing a Celtic village during a History lesson.
+Pupils (and teachers) incorporated true facts (such as what building materials were available during the Iron Age) as well as imagination to create a theoretical village plan that would withstand a Roman invasion.

 Our aim is to promote real-world thinking and imagination, two key features of the National Design and Technology curriculum, across all subject domains.